-Whether Andrew ever contemplated marrying the said Charlotte history does not relate, but anyway she married elsewhere shortly after James Gammell's death.
-As it turned out there was no need for Andrew to protect his inheritance in this way, as shortly after he succeeded to the properties, his lawyer James White, of the firm of Davidson and Garden of Aberdeen, advised Andrew that, in his view, there was a flaw in his grandfather's will, and that he was in fact owner in fee simple of all the estates.
+As he was unmarried, this requirement was a serious issue.
+However, his lawyer James White, of the firm of Davidson and Garden of Aberdeen, advised Andrew that, in his view, there was a flaw in his grandfather's will, and that he was in fact owner in fee simple of all the estates.

-In his younger days Andrew spent a proportion of each year at Drumtochty, although his main headquarters were in London.
-We have an address, 24 Grafton St. in 1855, another in Dover St. in 1872, and he also had a flat at The Albany at some time or another.
+In his younger days Andrew spent a proportion of each year at Drumtochty, although his main home was in the St George Hanover Square area of London.
 He never married, and as he grew older his visits to Drumtochty became less frequent, and during the last twenty years of his life he seldom if ever visited Scotland.
 He spent considerable money on Drumtochty, but is believed to have been, especially as he grew older, somewhat eccentric.
 For example it is reported that he always kept a number of thoroughbred horses at Drumtochty, but they were never broken in; he never allowed heather burning on the hill, nor were any grouse to be shot, over and above those required for his own table.
 His annual rent roll was estimated to be over £8000, so there was no shortage of cash to indulge these idiosyncrasies.